dart-lang/site-www/src/tools/pub/glossary.md

 ## Application package

-A package that is not intended to be shared, unlike regular [packages][].
+A package that contains a program or app, with a main entrypoint in `/bin`.
+Meant to be run directly, either on the command line or in a browser.

 Application packages may have [dependencies][] on other packages, but are never depended on themselves.
-They are usually meant to be run directly, either on the command line or in a browser.
+Unlike regular [packages][], they are not intended to be shared.

 Application packages should check their [lockfiles][] into source control, so that everyone working on the application and every location the